SKRILLAP/StaySphere/README.md

 ## 🤝 Contributing

 Got ideas or found a bug?
--1.
-Fork this repo
+1. Fork this repo.
--2.
-Create a new branch
+2. Create a new branch.
--3.
-Submit a Pull Request
+3. Submit a Pull Request.

 ## 🙌 Acknowledgements

--Inspired by travel platforms like Airbnb
+-Inspired by travel platforms like Airbnb.
--Uses concepts learned from online full-stack courses -Express & MongoDB documentation
+-Uses concepts learned from online full-stack courses.
+-Express & MongoDB documentation.